hojinYang/spotify_recSys_challenge_2018/readme.md

 Our model is composed of two parts: Denoising Autoencoders and Character-level CNN; train the parameters of the DAE first, then integrate with char-level CNN.
-1. Create a folder into the root folder of the project. *config.ini* file, which contains information required to run the model, must be placed into the created folder(Check the structure of *conf.ini* below).
+1. Create a folder into the root folder of the project. *config.ini* file, which contains information required to run the model, must be placed into the created folder(Check the structure of *config.ini* below).
 2. You can train models by running **main.py**.
-*Arguments of data_generator.py*
+*Arguments of main.py*
 `--dir`			: Directory name which contains config file
 `--pretrain`	: Pretrain dae parameters if specified
-`--dae`			: Train dae parameteres if specified
+`--dae`			: Train dae parameters if specified
 `--title`		: Train paramters of title module if specified
 `--challenge`	: Generate challenge submission candidates if specified
 `--testmode`	: Get the results without training the model if specified